rafael-tonello/TCPServer/README.md

 Along with this code, there is a ".vscode" folder that contains some configurations for the Visual Studio Code.
 If you use VSCode, you can compile the tests direclty from the 'Debug' section.

-# dependencies
-This library depends of a thread pool libraty, that was written by me.
-If you make a recursive git clone of this project, you shouldn't have problema with this dependency.
-But if you choose to clone allow the repository, you should also clone this thread pool library and adjust the include int the 'TCPServer.h' file.

-The trhead pool library is in: https://github.com/rafael-tonello/ThreadPool

 # Using

 See some examples of how you can use this library.